Planning Your Visit

 How is the Museum funded?

-The International Civil Rights Center & Museum is a private, self-sustaining 501(c)(3), and receives little to no public monies.
+The International Civil Rights Center & Museum is a private, self-sustaining 501(c)(3), and receives little municipal monies.
 Thus, the Museum relies on admissions, gift shop sales, donations, rentals, and grant support to engage its small and professional staff.

 What types of tours do you offer?

-The Museum offers both online and on-site tours, diversifying its selections in the COVID-19 pandemic.
-You may explore our different options here.
+The Museum offers both online and on-site tours, diversifying its offerings since the COVID-19 pandemic; You may now explore our different options here.

 Does the Museum offer parking?

-The Museum does not have any private parking, though guests are welcome to either park along S. Elm Street (2-hour free, timed parking) or park in either parking deck within a block of the Museum, Greene Street or Davie Street.
+The Museum does offer parking on Saturdays, in the back parking lot.
+Additionally, guests are welcome to either park along S. Elm Street (2-hour free, timed parking) or park in either parking deck within a block of the Museum, Greene Street or February One Place parking deck, just off East Market Street.

 Are pictures and videos allowed in the Museum?

-The Museum does not have a license to photograph and distribute images; therefore, photography, videography, and voice recordings are strictly prohibited in the galleries of the Museum, including the Lunch Counter.
-Guests, however, may take pictures and videos in the lobby area.
+The Museum does not own a license to photograph and distribute images; therefore, photography, videography, and voice recordings are strictly prohibited in the galleries of the Museum, including the Lunch Counter.
+Guests, however, may take pictures and videos in the front lobby area.

 Do you have rental space available for events?